johnsanterre/DataScience/PITCHME.md

 8. If you learn a bunch and develop your skills you will definitely get a good grade regardless of what path it takes to get there.
 9. My goal is to give you a one degree of distance to the stuff thats happening in the book.
 10. There is a lot of technical syntax to consider in this class, my hope is our discussions will be more about the big overview nad how to integrate DS into work.
+11. First homeworks are pretty straight forward, later ones are tougher.
+12. Start groups now to help with homework questions.

 ---